pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/complex-modifications-manipulator-definition/to/from-event/index.md

 Specifying `to.from_event` lets you send the key defined in from as-is.
 With this, using a rule like the one below, you can disable changes from other Complex Modifications when you enable pass-through mode with fn+p.

+This uses the property that in Complex Modifications, once an event is modified, it is no longer subject to subsequent rules.
+In other words, by handling events early with [`from.any`](/docs/json/complex-modifications-manipulator-definition/from/any/) and `to.from_event`, later rules are effectively disabled.

 {{% alert title="About the relationship between pass-through mode and Simple Modifications" color="primary" %}}

 Note that Simple Modifications are applied before Complex Modifications are evaluated, so this setting does not disable them.